SNU-DRL/classification-psvt/README.md

 The article is currently under review.

 ## Requirements
-All our experiments were implemented in Python 3.8 and PyTorch 1.8.1.
+All our experiments were implemented with Python 3.8 and PyTorch 1.8.1.

 We also tested our code with the following libraries:
 - xmltodict 0.13.0